 About

-We are an international network of researchers from Sternberg astronomical institute, Laboratoire de Physique de Clermont, Space Research Institute, Moscow Institute of Physics and Technology, and University of Illinois Urbana-Champaign, joined together to solve the problem of detecting unusual objects in astronomical databases with machine learning methods.
+We are an international network of researchers from Carnegie Mellon University, Laboratoire de Physique de Clermont Auvergne, Space Research Institute, Sternberg astronomical institute, and University of Surrey joined together to solve the problem of detecting unusual objects in astronomical databases with machine learning methods.
 We are committed to applying our skills and knowledge to new fascinating problems in astrophysics.
 We are open to international exchanges and collaborations.
 We also welcome students, postgraduates, and researchers willing to discuss the future of machine learning applications in astronomical discovery.

 Latest news